 Get a Diagnosis

 If you’ve been feeling dizzy, the first thing to do is see your doctor for a proper diagnosis.
 Your dizziness could be related to light sensitivity or brought on by another vestibular condition.
 Your doctor can help you rule out anything serious.
-Knowing exactly what you’re dealing with will help you and your doctor create an individual plan to address it.
+Knowing exactly what you’re dealing with will help you and your doctor create a plan to address it.
 There could be medications or therapies available to you.

 Rehabilitation for Vestibular Conditions